 Written by Ben Hartwig with InfoTracer

-Are You Remembering These Details Before Your Big Day?
+don't forget These Details Before Your Big Day

 Getting married soon?
 Congratulations!
 With so much on your mind, we wanted to give you a checklist to help make sure your wedding is seamless.
 This list of nine wedding day must-haves will ensure your big event is stress-free for everyone.
 Even better, you can delegate most of these items to your wedding party.